Abandoned hospitals: 10 places to explore in France

 10. Porte de Versailles Hospital (Paris)

-This Parisian hospital, closed for years, has been partially demolished, but abandoned buildings still remain visible.
+This Parisian hospital, closed for years, has been partially demolished, but abandoned buildings are still visible.
 Once used for medical care, it is now largely inaccessible.
 Its empty rooms and dilapidated structures are a reminder of the capital's medical past.

 Conclusion